mumbleskates/bilrost/README.md

 in any decoding mode.

-If a field whose tag that is not known/specified in the message is encountered in expedient decoding mode, it should be ignored for purposes of decoding, but the encoding must be considered non-canonical.
+If a field whose tag that is not known/specified in the message is encountered in expedient decoding mode, it should be ignored for purposes of decoding.

 #### Distinguished constraints